 Race, Gender and Culture.

 A critical philosophical examination of the normative categories of race, gender and culture.
 Topics include the origin, character and function of racial, gender and social identities.
 Analysis will focus on questions concerning the malleability of these identities, as well as questions concerning their psychological and social significance.
 (Writing-intensive.)
 (Social, Structural, and Institutional Hierarchies.)
 Open only to 1st and 2nd year students.
-(Same as Philosophy 222 and Women's Studies 222.)
+(Same as Philosophy 222 and Women's and Gender Studies 222.)
 Maximum enrollment, 20.

 Black Female Voices: Writing Women of Color in the African Diaspora.